9001/copyparty/README.md

   ...however it adds an overhead to internal communication so it might be a net loss, see if it works 4 u

+# security

+some notes on hardening

+on public copyparty instances with anonymous upload enabled:

+* users can upload html/css/js which will evaluate for other visitors in a few ways,
+  * unless `--no-readme` is set: by uploading/modifying a file named `readme.md`
+  * if `move` access is granted AND none of `--no-logues`, `--no-dot-mv`, `--no-dot-ren` is set: by uploading some .html file and renaming it to `.epilogue.html` (uploading it directly is blocked)

+## gotchas

+behavior that might be unexpected

+* users without read-access to a folder can still see the `.prologue.html` / `.epilogue.html` / `README.md` contents, for the purpose of showing a description on how to use the uploader for example

 # dependencies

 mandatory deps: